6-Days New York City Itinerary: the best traveler tips

 View of The Loeb Boathouse in Central Park| ©Ajay Suresh

-What better time to get up early to visit the lungs of New York City.
+What better occasion than to get up early to visit the green lung of New York City.
 Central Park is huge, located between 59th and 110th Streets and between 5th Avenue and Central Park West.

-Get ready to discover a myriad of spaces in which to stroll around numerous lakes, lawns and bridges over which many series and movies have been filmed.
-Also street artists and food stalls to enjoy a morning of the most entertaining.
-And if you travel in the winter months, you can skate on its most famous ice rink The Wollman Rink, in a dream landscape.
+Get ready to discover endless spaces where you can stroll around numerous lakes, meadows, and bridges that have been featured in many TV series and movies.
+There are also street performers and food stalls to enjoy a most entertaining morning.
+And if you travel in the winter months, you can skate on its most famous ice rink, The Wollman Rink, in a dreamlike setting.

-I invite you to explore all its corners, renting a bike for hours, to explore the park at your own pace.
+I invite you to explore every corner of the park by renting a bike by the hour to explore at your own pace.

 Book a tour of Central Park

-In one of the exits of the east side of the park and only 500 meters away, you will find on 82nd Street and 5th Avenue, the MET or Metropolitan Museum of Art.
+At one of the exits on the east side of the park, just 500 meters away, you will find the MET or Metropolitan Museum of Art on 82nd Street and 5th Avenue.

-Head back inside Central Park for an elegant dining experience.
+Return to Central Park to enjoy an elegant dining experience.
 This restaurant is located in the center of the park, right on the shore of The Lake.
 A building with Victorian touches facing the lake.

-Savor the various dishes of European cuisine, among which the lobster toast or crab cake stand out.
-If you get a table by the window you will fall in love with the view.
+Savor the diverse European cuisine, including lobster toast and crab cake.
+If you get a table by the window, you'll fall in love with the views.

 Book a food tour of Manhattan

-Well, let yourself be swept away into the magical world of natural history.
-Dream as if you were in "Jurassic Park" with its collection of dinosaur skeletons or as if you were sailing aboard the Enterprise with an eye on the digital atlas of the universe in the planetarium.
+Then let yourself be transported into the magical world of natural history.
+Dream as if you were in "Jurassic Park" with its collection of dinosaur skeletons, or as if you were sailing aboard the Enterprise, taking a look at the digital atlas of the universe in the planetarium.

-You will come across a mammoth, a giant squid or the largest meteorite ever found in the U.S. Are you going to miss it?
+You'll encounter a mammoth, a giant squid, and the largest meteorite ever found in the United States.
+Are you going to miss it?

-Buy your skip-the-line tickets to the Museum of Natural History
+Buy your skip-the-line tickets to the Natural History Museum

 Sail on The Lake at sunset

-And what could be better than buying a hamburger at one of the street stalls in the park and sitting next to one of the most beautiful and largest lakes in Central Park.
+And what could be better than buying a hamburger from one of the park's street vendors and sitting by one of Central Park's most beautiful and largest lakes?

-There you can take a boat for a stroll across the romantic Bow Bridge, the most photographed bridge in the park - feel like you're in a movie!
+There you can take a boat ride across the romantic Bow Bridge, the most photographed bridge in the park.
+Feel like you're in a movie!

 Book your tour of Central Park